-Let me start by giving you an example.
+Let me start by giving you an example of how I’ve seen Just in Time Learning used in the classroom:

 What is Just In Time Learning?

-Just in Time Learning is about presenting short snippets of information when they are needed.
+Just in Time Learning is about presenting short snippets of information in bite-sized chunks when they are needed.

-Learners are able to access short, highly relevant content via responsive technology.
+Learners are able to access short, highly relevant content on demand via responsive technology.
 The recipient’s ability to make instant use of the newly learned information is what makes it Just in Time.

 Today’s highly utilized differentiated instruction enables students of all skill sets, aptitudes, and interests to benefit from Just in Time education.
-The prompt feedback and ease in accessibility are part of what make this model so useful!
+The prompt feedback and ease of accessibility are part of what make this model so useful for any kind of learning culture, from schools to employee training!

 Just in Time Content Examples

-There are many ways to provide Just in Time Content to students.
+As an educator, I’ve found there are many ways to provide Just in Time Content to students or employees.

 Finding a variety of content that students may need to enrich or remediate their current knowledge is one such way.
 It can also be personalized (adaptive learning) to fit their specific needs.